Do I Need a Texas Criminal Defense Attorney?

 When You Need a Criminal Defense Attorney

-If you are unsure of whether or not you need a criminal defense attorney, keep in mind that many crimes have harsh penalties, including imprisonment.
+If you are unsure whether you need a criminal defense attorney, remember that many crimes have harsh penalties, including imprisonment.
 This thought alone may be convincing enough to motivate you to contact a Georgetown criminal defense lawyer to represent you.

 It is not recommended to take your chances when you are facing criminal charges in Georgetown or other parts of Texas.
 It is imperative to have a skilled lawyer on your side during the entirety of the criminal court process, which includes the following stages: